cloudnativetrainings/trainings/container_fundamentals/01_hello-docker/README.md

 docker ps
 ```

 ## The Container is already in state `EXITED`.
-To see the Container do the following
+To see the Container, do the following

 ```bash
 docker ps -a